 Annie, an independent girl, kind and firm, is a devout believer in love.
 The man who exposed the British temperament that broke into her life in the summer has the mystery of the true love of her life trapped.

-Jennifer, with all the beauty, can't get rid of the shadow of the family.
+Jennifer, with all her beauty, can't get rid of the shadow of the family.
 From the ignorant youth in Europe to the stable life in the United States, and then to France where she has achieved fame, she longed for a perfect family and marriage, but she was left forever.

 Nili, a flame-like girl, possesses the brilliant talent and vigorous vitality that is not commensurate with her petite figure.
 The fireworks of fame and fortune bloomed again and again, but she fell into an endless cycle of loneliness and emptiness.